staceygillespie/DreamBig/content/current-deals.md

 <span style="color:#000000;">

+Enter the GIVEAWAY to win one of 3 DreamBoxes and Cricut products before July 6th. [here](https://www.dreambigwithstacey.com/dreambox/)

 ### The **_4TH of July sale_** is June 30th - July 11, 2022.

 ##### Early access begins at 10 am MT June 30th.